-- The person, corporation or other entity that has contracted with the City to receive one or more utility services at a particular location or, in the absence of such a person, corporation or other entity, the person, corporation or other entity that is the owner of record as indicated by the current year's tax rolls in the Canadian County Treasurer's Office.
+- The person, corporation or other entity that has contracted with the City to receive one or more utility services at a particular location or, in the absence of such a person, corporation or other entity, the person, corporation or other entity that is the owner of record as indicated by the current year's tax rolls in the Canadian County Treasurer's office.

 Employees.
-It shall be unlawful for any person who is employed for the purpose of engaging in the installing, servicing, maintaining, repairing, moving or removing, in or on any building or other property within the city, a fire, burglary, robbery, or other emergency alarm system, to engage in such activities unless such person is employed by an alarm business duly licensed pursuant to the state's Alarm Industry Act.
+It shall be unlawful for any person who is employed for the purpose of engaging in the installing, servicing, maintaining, repairing, moving or removing, in or on any building or other property within the City, a fire, burglary, robbery, or other emergency alarm system, to engage in such activities unless such person is employed by an alarm business duly licensed pursuant to the state's Alarm and Locksmith Industry Act.

 Penalty.
 Any person who is found in violation of this section shall, upon conviction, be guilty of a misdemeanor and shall be punished by a fine not exceeding $200.

 Registration.
-It is unlawful for any person to engage in an alarm business within the city without registering with the city's Community Development Director.
+It is unlawful for any person to engage in an alarm business within the City without registering with the City's Community Development Director.
 The registration shall be valid for a period of one year from the date of registration.

 Requirements.
-Persons engaged in an alarm business within the city must register with the Community Development Director within 90 days of the adoption of this chapter and annually thereafter no later than the anniversary date of the registration.
-Persons not presently engaged in, but desiring to engage in, the alarm business within the city must register with the Community Development Director prior to engaging in the alarm business and annually thereafter no later than the anniversary date of the registration.
+Persons engaged in an alarm business within the City must register with the Community Development Director within 90 days of the adoption of this chapter and annually thereafter no later than the anniversary date of the registration.
+Persons not presently engaged in, but desiring to engage in, the alarm business within the City must register with the Community Development Director prior to engaging in the alarm business and annually thereafter no later than the anniversary date of the registration.
 For the purpose of this section, "anniversary date of registration" means one year from the date the registration, as described below, is received by the Community Development Director.

 Requirements.
 The registration required in this section shall be in the form of a letter containing, as a minimum, the following information: